"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 This concludes the proof. \end{proof}

 \subparagraph{Truncation.} Now we can discuss what happens to our $\phi_K$, $K>0$, when we truncate them.
-In the next proposition, no effort has been made to optimize the constant in front of the~$1/N$; the proof hides in \S\ref{ssec:truncfold:trunc} out of embarrassment for being so obvious.
+In the next proposition, no effort has been made to optimize the constant in front of the~$1/N$; the proof is in \S\ref{ssec:truncfold:trunc}.

-\begin{proposition} Let $K>0$, let~$N$ be a positive integer, and denote by $\phi_K^{(N)}$ the measure defined by truncating the sum defining $\phi_K$ in~\eqref{eq:intro:general-shift-rule} to the~$2N$ terms centered around $a=0$, i.e.,
+\begin{proposition} Let $K>0$, let~$N$ be a positive integer, and denote by $\phi_K^{(N)}$ the measure defined by truncating the sum defining $\phi_K$ in~\eqref{eq:intro:general-shift-rule} to the~$2N$ terms centered around~$0$, i.e.,

 The PSR $\phi_K^{(N)}$ is $\eps$-nearly feasible for $\Fun_K$, where $\eps := \frac{4K}{\pi (N-\nfrac12)}$. \end{proposition}

 As discussed in the introduction, usually, a small error in the derivative is acceptable.
 Setting $N:=\ceil{ 4K/\eps\pi +\nfrac12 }$, Prop.~\ref{prop:overview:trunc} shows us that we can press the error to below~$\eps$ by using shifts of magnitudes less than $2/\eps\pi + 1/2K$.